Kierstin said "I Do" over eight years ago in front of her local judge. It was actually pretty romantic.

-Getting Hitched: Ideas on How To Make a Courthouse Wedding Special
+How to Make Your Courthouse Wedding Special and Unique

-When you forego a big wedding, you also forego obligatory wedding gifts.
-However, especially if it's your first marriage, there will be people who want to gift the newlyweds out of the sheer love and excitement in their hearts.
+When you opt-out of a traditional wedding you also let go of the tradition of obligatory wedding gifts.
+Still, there will be friends, family, and coworkers who'll want to gift the newlyweds out of sheer love and excitement for your new marriage.

 Create a Playlist

-Just because you're court-housing it, doesn't mean you should miss out on the romanticism of music.
-Use your usual music-listening service (or check out a free service like Spotify) to make up a playlist of songs that are meaningful to you and your partner to enjoy wherever and whenever during your wedding day.
+Just because you're courthouse-ing it, doesn't mean you should miss out on the dreamy Day Of music.
+Create a playlist of songs that are meaningful to you and your partner to enjoy wherever and whenever—from the front seat of your ancient Volvo to a tiny post-vow soiree—during your wedding day.

 Hire a Musician

-Consider hiring a violinist (or a very talented friend) to play for an hour in a private room at a swanky restaurant while you dine with your new in-laws post nuptials or a folk band to jam at your park picnic while you party it up alfresco with a dozen of your closest friends.
+Consider hiring a violinist or cellist to play for an hour in a private room at a swanky restaurant while you dine with your new in-laws or a folk band to jam at your park picnic while you party it up alfresco with a half dozen of your closest friends

 Gift Your Guests